issaloubani/drag_n_drop/README.md

 ## Getting Involved

-We welcome contributions, feedback, and ideas from the community.
+I welcome contributions, feedback, and ideas from the community.
 If you're passionate about Flutter UI development, consider getting involved in this exciting project.

 ## Roadmap